Find Affordable College Courses

 Tucson, AZ

-University of Arizona ranked #9 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools in the Southwest Region list.
-Located in the large city of Tucson, University of Arizona is a public college with a very large student population.
+University of Arizona came in at #9 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the city of Tucson, University of Arizona is a public college with a fairly large student population.

 About 73% of the students majoring in comparative literature at the school are women while 27% are male.